 MrBeast has to earn a lot of money to sustain his videos, and his main channel is a loss leader in order to attract new viewers — it’s effectively a marketing spend.
 He’s set up other revenue streams to allow for this to happen, with one ultimate goal in mind that we’ll get into later in the article.

-As with any YouTuber that is part of the platform’s partner programme, the most blatant source of income for MrBeast is through AdSense.
+As with any YouTuber that is part of the platform’s partner program, the most blatant source of income for MrBeast is through AdSense.
 Display, overlay, and video advertisements are displayed on his content and he gets a cut.
 This is determined by the number of views a video garners and the CPM rate, the latter of which is where YouTube determine how much money he receives per thousand views.
 He earns a percentage of the income Google’s video platform makes from these advertisements.

 A genius aspect of his approach to content is that more brands want to work with him as he continues to grow, and he can charge increasing amounts for a spot in a video.
 Brands pay the larger figure and this allows him to make more attention-grabbing videos.
 It’s a circle of sustainable growth and nobody knows where the ceiling is — if it exists at all.

 As per MrBeast’s musings on his secondary Twitter account, he would charge $10 a month for fans to access exclusive content like a “podcast” and “occasional random videos.”
 100% of the revenue he would earn from the hypothetical club would go towards his videos, furthering his mission.

 Now that we’ve established that MrBeast both makes and gives away an absolute fortune, it’s interesting to try and contextualize why he’s adopted this extreme genre of content that comes with such eye-watering cost.
 Spoiler: it’s all for impact.

-The 22-year-old is truly a philanthropist and his long-term goal is to maximize his earning potential just to give it all away.
+The 24-year-old is truly a philanthropist and his long-term goal is to maximize his earning potential just to give it all away.
 According to a tweet in August 2020, he wants to open “hundreds of homeless shelters” and “food banks” as vehicles for transferring his wealth.
 While he’s losing a lot of money through the stunts he pulls on his main channel, he’s able to command more and more from advertisers who want to get in front of his ever-growing audience.